 The journey from Tel Aviv to Haifa, or back is incredibly simple.
 The two cities are approximately 100 km apart, with Haifa sitting north of Tel Aviv, directly north, along the coast.
-Getting between Tel Aviv and Haifa, there are four options: bus, train, shared taxi, or car.
+Getting between these two citites, there are four options: bus, train, shared taxi, or car.

 Bus 910 runs from Tel Aviv’s Central Bus Station to Haifa’s Hof Ha Carmel Central Bus Station, stopping along the way at the Arlozorof Bus Station at Tel Aviv’s Central Railway Station, alongside towns including Herzliya, Netanya, and Caesarea.

 The bus runs pretty well every hour during the day, and the journey takes around 90 minutes.
 Like almost all buses in Israel, from Friday afternoon until Saturday evening, there is no service due to Shabbat.
 The cost is ca. 24 NIS per person for a one-way fare.
 The reverse route and bus is exactly the same.